kathlin42/mountaineers4life/content/authors/Yannick/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Yannick Lingelbach loves nothing more than the thrill of a challenging climb and the satisfaction of a successful ascent.
-I live for the views from the top, the fresh air of the high altitude, and the satisfaction of a hard-earned achievement.
-When I'm not scaling the heights, I'm singing my way around via ferratas, and I never miss an opportunity to try a new one.
-Come join me on my next adventure and let's conquer the world together!
+He lives for the views from the top, the fresh air of the high altitude, and the satisfaction of a hard-earned achievement.
+When he is not scaling the heights, he is singing his way around via ferratas, and never misses an opportunity to try a new one.
+Up to next adventure and to conquer the world!
 interests:
   - Climbing & Via Ferrata
   - High Altitude Alpine Tours